Here’s a list How to rank higher in google maps in 2021. (case study below)

 – Add your business hours / phone number / URL

-– Add a business description – include your category keyword and city – add similar helpful keywords, Add photos
+– Add a business description – include your category keyword and city – add similar helpful keywords, Add photos, and update your photos once in a while.
+Really the more information you add, the better!

 – GEO-Tag your photos!
 This will help give you extra points for your location. (name your images your biz name and city too!) https://www.geoimgr.com